daniel347x/newgene/README.md

 5) Add the following environment variables to your Operating System (in Windows 10 go to Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables): BOOST_ROOT and BOOST_LIB_MSVC12_X86.
 BOOST_ROOT should be set to the root Boost directory, and BOOST_LIB_MSVC12_X86 should be set to the directory containing the built Boost libraries.

 6) Download the NewGene code from here: https://github.com/daniel347x/newgene.
+Note: You will need to be added to the project in order to make any commits.
+This can be done upon request.

+7) In newgene/NewGeneBackEnd/Boost_Pool, you will find 3 C++ header files.
+These files should replace the 3 correspondingly named files from your downloaded Boost directory.
+These custom files had to be created due to the specific memory management requirements of NewGene.

-7) In Visual Studio open NewGeneBackEnd.sln (located in newgene/NewGeneBackEnd).
+8) In Visual Studio open NewGeneBackEnd.sln (located in newgene/NewGeneBackEnd).

-8) Set the mode you wish to build from the top menu: either Debug or Release.
+9) Set the mode you wish to build from the top menu: either Debug or Release.

-9) Click "Build -> Build Solution".
+10) Click "Build -> Build Solution".
 This will build the file NewGeneBackEnd.lib.

 Part 2: Building NewGene.exe in Qt Creator